ruppinlab/tcga-microbiome-prediction/README.md

 To reproduce the work associated with this project, please follow the steps below in order.

+### Prerequisites

+The project was developed under GNU Linux and MacOS and assumes the use of a Unix command line shell.
+Both Linux and MacOS provide a command line shell by default.
+One must also install developer tools for the system, at a minimum git, make and a C/C++ compiler.
+Other needed tools will be installed by the instructions below.

 ### Installation

 Install and set up [Miniconda3](https://docs.conda.io/en/latest/miniconda.html)